sadponyguerillaboy/ENC-Decrypter/README.md

 It appreas that the diags.efi application uses the same EFI protocols to load all files.
 It just does a header scan to check for encryption.
 All encrypted files follow the same format.
 All begin with ABBACDDCEFFE1221 Followed by the filsize of the enc file minus the header.
 If this is detected, it initiates the decryption and then decoding processes.
 But if no decryption is detected, it appears to load files normally.
-So you are able to modify the 'diagnostics-url' field to any value without size restrictions as was involved in the hardcoded url patch.
-Modification of the url in diags.enc
+So you are able to modify the 'diagnostics-url' field to any value without size restrictions.